Mahdi171/PRINS/README.md

+### Hi there 👋

 # Private Double-Spending Protection for Low Latency Payments on Blockchains

 Our system enables a customer to instantly transact with a merchant using a cryptocurrency of their choice.
+[Link](https://eprint.iacr.org/2023/583) to the research paper accepted to ACISP'23.

 The structure of this repository is as follows: